SudoHopeX/ExpoC/README.md

-                        Limit number of maximum threads -r, --save-results    log all results to a text file --use-https           Use HTTPS for requests (default is HTTP) --update              update the tool for any upgrades
+                        Limit number of maximum threads -r, --save-results    log all results to a text file --use-https           Use HTTPS for requests (default is HTTP) -u --update [UPDATE]
+                        Update the tool for any upgrades
 ```

 ## Usages Examples